Small cancellations over relatively hyperbolic groups and embedding theorems: Torsion in the quotient

-Passing from $U$ to a cyclic shift of $U^\pm 1$ if necessary, we may assume that $\phi (q_2)$ is a prefix of $U^n$ .
+Passing from $U$ to a cyclic shift of $U^{\pm 1}$ if necessary, we may assume that $\phi (q_2)$ is a prefix of $U^n$ .
 We now have three cases to consider.
-Our goal is to show that neither of them is possible whenever $\rho $ is large enough and $\mu $ is small enough.
+Our goal is to show that neither of them is possible whenever $\mu $ is small enough and $\rho $ is large enough.